-One loan, with an outstanding balance as of December 31, 2016 of \$2.7 million, does require Ameresco, Inc. to provide assurance to the lender of the project performance.
-A second loan, entered into during 2012, with an outstanding balance at December 31, 2016 of \$35.7 million, requires Ameresco, Inc. to provide assurance to the lender of reimbursement upon any recapture of certain renewable energy government cash grants upon the occurrence of events that cause the recapture of such grants.
+One loan, with an outstanding balance as of December 31, 2017 of \$2.2 million, does require Ameresco, Inc. to provide assurance to the lender of the project performance.
+A second loan, entered into during 2012, with an outstanding balance at December 31, 2017 of \$32.7 million, requires Ameresco, Inc. to provide assurance to the lender of reimbursement upon any recapture of certain renewable energy government cash grants upon the occurrence of events that cause the recapture of such grants.

 These construction and term loan agreements require us to comply with a variety of financial and operational covenants.
-As of December 31, 2016, we were in compliance with all of these financial and operational covenants.
+As of December 31, 2017, we were in compliance with all of these financial and operational covenants.
 In addition, we do not consider it likely that we will fail to comply with these covenants during the term of these agreements.

 Federal ESPC liabilities.
 We have arrangements with certain lenders to provide advances to us during the construction or installation of projects for certain customers, typically federal governmental entities, in exchange for our assignment to the lenders of our rights to the long-term receivables arising from the ESPCs related to such projects.
-These financings totaled \$133.0 million and \$122.0 million in principal amounts at December 31, 2016 and 2015, respectively.
+These financings totaled \$235.1 million and \$133.0 million in principal amounts at December 31, 2017 and 2016, respectively.
 Under the terms of these financing arrangements, we are required to complete the construction or installation of the project in accordance with the contract with our customer, and the debt remains on our consolidated balance sheet until the completed project is accepted by the customer.

 Sale-Leaseback.
 During the first quarter of 2015, we entered into an agreement with an investor which gives us the option to sell and contemporaneously lease back solar PV projects.
 In September 2016, we amended our agreement with the investor whereas the investor has committed up to a maximum combined funding amount of \$100.0 million through June 30, 2017 on certain projects.
-As of December 31, 2016, \$70.5 million remained available under the lending commitment.
+In May 2017, we amended our agreement with the investor to extend the end date of the agreement to June 30, 2018.
+As of December 31, 2017, \$23.3 million remained available under the lending commitment all though this amount is not expected to be used.
+During the year ended December 31, 2017, we sold twelve solar PV projects and in return received \$47.2 million as part of this arrangement.
+Additionally, we had a second sale-lease back project which sold for \$2.0 million.
 During the year ended December 31, 2016, we sold six solar PV projects and in return received \$17.0 million as part of this arrangement.
-During the year ended December 31, 2015, we sold three solar PV projects and in return received \$12.5 million as part of this arrangement.
 While we are required under GAAP to reflect these lease payments as liabilities on our consolidated balance sheet, they are generally non-recourse and not direct obligations of Ameresco, Inc., except that Ameresco, Inc. has guaranteed certain obligations relating to taxes and project warranties, operation and maintenance.